-- 1. Students who are homeless will be provided with transportation services to the school that is determined to be in their best interest and comparable to the services provided to non-homeless students.
+- 1. Students who are experiencing homelessness will be provided with transportation services to the school that is determined to be in their best interest and comparable to the services provided to students not experiencing homelessness.
 The process to arrange transportation for the child will begin immediately. - 2.
 When comparable transportation services are not available, the adult who transports the student will be offered mileage reimbursement, at the current Internal Revenue Service standard mileage travel reimbursement rate, or payment of public transportation fares. - 3.
-For out-of-district bus services and/or travel reimbursement, the Pupil Personnel Worker will submit the transportation request form to the Office of Pupil Transportation for processing.
-A copy of the form will be retained in the Office of Pupil Personnel. - 4.
-Once transportation arrangements have been made, the Office of Pupil Transportation will notify the parent and send verification to the bus contractor, the Office of Pupil Personnel, and the school.
+For out-of-district bus services and/or travel reimbursement, the Pupil Personnel Worker will submit the transportation request form to the Office of Student Transportation for processing. - 4.
+Once transportation arrangements have been made, the Office of Student Transportation will notify the parent and send verification to the bus contractor, the Office of Pupil Personnel, and the school.